williamcpierce/Overview/README.md

 2. Select a window to capture from the available windows list
 3. Toggle Edit Mode (via the window context menu) to reposition or resize Overview windows
 4. Click on an Overview window (with Edit Mode disabled) to switch to the previewed application
-5. Create new Overview windows with ⌘+N while in Edit Mode, or via the File menu
+5. Create new Overview windows with ⌘N while in Edit Mode, or via the File menu

+## Acknowledgements

+The design, features, and general purpose of Overview is heavily inspired by [Eve-O Preview](https://github.com/Proopai/eve-o-preview).
+Eve-O Preview was originally developed by StinkRay, and is currently maintained by Dal Shooth and Devilen.

 ## Known Issues

+- Unexpected behavior while Stage Manager is enabled
 - Only windows in the current space appear in the the selection menu
 - Resizing a window will not change the aspect ratio of the Overview window
 - Multiple windows from an application can be previewed, but clicking brings the application into focus, not a specific window
 - Overview window sizes are not restored when relaunching the application
+- Overview window positions are reset to the center of the screen when relaunching the application
 - Closing an Overview window does not stop the capture of the previewed window
 - Closing a previewed application will not close the corresponding Overview window, which will freeze on the last frame
 - Performance is suboptimal

 ## Contributing

-Contributions to Overview are welcome!
-As the project is in its early stages, please contact me before starting any work.
+Contributions to Overview are welcome, but as the project is in its early stages, please contact me to coordinate before starting any work.

 ## License